hcilabwvu/superturker/README.md

 ## Code

-You can find the code of the Google Chrome extension we used to track and study workers' wages and work practices on this [link](https://github.com/hcilabwvu/superturker/tree/master/extension)
+We developed a Google Chrome extension to track and study workers' wages and work practices.
+You can download the code for this chrome extensuion on this [link](https://github.com/hcilabwvu/superturker/tree/master/extension)

-You can find the code of the server side code on this [link](https://github.com/hcilabwvu/superturker/tree/master/server)
+You will also need to deploy a server to collect and process the data You can find the code of the server side code on this [link](https://github.com/hcilabwvu/superturker/tree/master/server)

 ## Data
 Through our research we collected data related to workers' wages and work practices.
 We are sharing data related to the type of tasks crowd workers are doing, how much time it takes them to complete those tasks, and how much workers are paid to do those tasks (HIT pricing).